The geometry of 2-calibrated manifolds: Introduction and statement of results

 In section \ref{sec:mainthm} we give the main strong transversality result.

 The proofs of the theorems stated in this introduction are given in section \ref{sec:applications}.

-Our results are based on the abundance of approximately holomorphic sections of very ample line bundles.
-In the integrable setting there are analogous results following two different strategies:
+Our results are based on the existence of plenty of approximately holomorphic sections of very ample line bundles.
+In the integrable setting the existence of enough meromorphic functions/holomorphic sections has been used to prove results of similar nature to ours:

 \begin{enumerate} \item[(i)] In \cite{Gh99} E. Ghys gave conditions on a compact space laminated by Riemann surfaces for the existence of plenty of meromorphic functions.
-More generally, B. Deroin has extended those results to laminations by complex leaves without vanishing cycle, and endowed with positive hermitian line bundles \cite{De03}.
-The work of Ghys and Deroin proves the existence of leafwise holomorphic embeddings in projective spaces of the aforementioned laminated spaces (compare with corollary \ref{cor:embedding}), though the maps --even in the case of smooth foliations-- are in general only continuous in the transversal directions.
+More generally, B. Deroin has extended those results to laminations by complex leaves without vanishing cycle, and endowed with positive Hermitian line bundles \cite{De03}.
+The work of Ghys and Deroin proves the existence of leafwise holomorphic embeddings into projective spaces of the aforementioned laminated spaces (compare with corollary \ref{cor:embedding}), though the maps -even in the case of smooth foliations- are in general only continuous in the transverse directions.
 The strategy they follow is working in the universal cover of the leaves of the lamination.
-Interestingly enough, Deroin's results are obtained by extending some techniques of approximately holomorphic geometry to the leaves, which are open complex manifolds with bounded geometry.
+Interestingly enough, Deroin's results are obtained by extending some techniques of approximately holomorphic geometry to the leaves, which are open K\"ahler manifolds with bounded geometry.

-\item[(ii)] In \cite{OS00} Ohsawa and Sibony gave a solution to the $\bar{\partial}$-Neumann problem with $L^2$-estimates for sections of a positive CR line bundle over a Levi-flat compact manifold.
-As a consequence they were able to produce CR embeddings in projective space of any prescribed order of regularity (though in general non-smooth). \end{enumerate}
+\item[(ii)] In \cite{OS00} Ohsawa and Sibony gave a solution to the tangential Cauchy-Riemann equation with $L^2$-estimates for sections of a positive CR line bundle over a Levi-flat compact manifold.
+As a consequence they were able to produce CR embeddings into projective space of any prescribed order of regularity (though in general non-smooth). \end{enumerate}

 Part of the results of the present paper were announced in \cite{IM03,IM04} (proposition \ref{pro:proposition1}, corollary \ref{cor:embedding}, corollary \ref{cor:Tischler}, theorem \ref{thm:pencil} and theorem \ref{thm:main1}), where an account of the results available through an intrinsic approximately holomorphic theory was presented.